-What’s this wrist watch doing in a movie whose events are supposed to take place around the year ⅮⅭⅭⅬⅩⅩⅩⅢ ab urbe condita?
-Isn’t that from, say, ⅯⅯⅮⅭⅭⅫ at least?
-As much fun as it may be, you do not have to convert between Roman and decimal numbers in your head.
-Find here a Roman Numerals to decimal (and vice versa) converter instead.
+What’s this wristwatch doing in a movie set around ⅮⅭⅭⅬⅩⅩⅩⅢ ab urbe condita?
+Isn’t that from ⅯⅯⅮⅭⅭⅫ at least?
+If you’re similarly puzzled when a book turns to chapter ⅩⅩⅣ and Super Bowl ⅬⅩ is recalled, you’re not alone.
+You do not have to convert between Roman and decimal numbers in your head.
+Find here a Roman numerals to decimal (and vice versa) converter ⤓ instead.

 First, on Calculus Beach